vcoutasso/Terminal-Spider/README.md

 # Pacliencia-Spider

-A CLI implementation of the classic card game 'Spider'.
+A CLI implementation of the classic card game 'Spider' in Python.